-This Chicken Parmesan recipe is going to knock your socks off.
-It is rich and cheesy and this recipe works well to feed a family.
-This is definitely the Italian dish you want to make when you want to impress a crowd.
+This recipe for Chicken Parmesan is so rich and cheesy, and works well to feed a family.
+This is definitely the Italian dish you want to make when you want to feed a crowd a hearty Italian meal.

 Why is this an authentic Chicken Parmesan recipe?